Back to articles

 Comment booster son système immunitaire pour de meilleures performances sportives

-During winter, boosting your immune system is essential.
-For athletes, this is an even more important step to ensure the proper functioning of the body in general, reduce the risk of injury and finally, improve performance.
+In winter, boosting your immune system is essential.
+For athletes, this is an even more important step in ensuring the proper functioning of the body in general, reducing the risk of injury and, finally, improving performance.

 What are immune defenses?

-When a virus enters the body, the elements considered foreign to the body (called antigens) are then taken care of by the cells and organs of the immune system, I called the immune defenses.
+When a virus enters the body, the elements considered foreign to the body (called antigens) are then taken in charge by the cells and organs of the immune system, namely, the immune defenses.
 This reaction involves:

 • So-called lymphoid organs: red bone marrow, lymph nodes, spleen, thymus.